michael2012z/BitBible/markdown/KJV/files/2Chr.md

 3. And when the queen of Sheba had seen the wisdom of Solomon, and the house that he had built,

-4. And the meat of his table, and the sitting of his servants, and the attendance of his ministers, and their apparel; his cupbearers also, and their apparel; and his ascent by which he went up into the house of the Lord; there was no more spirit in her.cupbearers: or, butlers
+4. And the meat of his table, and the sitting of his servants, and the attendance of his ministers, and their apparel; his cupbearers also, and their apparel; and his ascent by which he went up into the house of the Lord; there was no more spirit in her.

-5. And she said to the king, It was a true report which I heard in mine own land of thine acts, and of thy wisdom:report: Heb. wordacts: or, sayings
+5. And she said to the king, It was a true report which I heard in mine own land of thine acts, and of thy wisdom:

 6. Howbeit I believed not their words, until I came, and mine eyes had seen it: and, behold, the one half of the greatness of thy wisdom was not told me: for thou exceedest the fame that I heard.